trinerye/visual_analytics_2024/assignment_2/readme.md

 ### Data

-The cifar-10 dataset consits of 60000 32x32 colour images divided into 10 categories.
+The cifar-10 dataset consits of 60000 32x32 color images divided into 10 categories.
 You can see more information about the cifar-10 dataset [here](https://www.cs.toronto.edu/~kriz/cifar.html)

 You do not need a data folder for this repository as the cifar-10 dataset can be downloaded from the ``tensorflow.keras.datasets`` as follows: